Old Windsor: Churches

-The parish of Old Windsor contains two Church of England churches: the parish Church of St Peter and St Andrew, and the Mission Church of St Luke.
+The parish of Old Windsor contains one Church of England church: the parish Church of St Peter and St Andrew.
 The Parish Church was probably built on the site of a chapel attached to the hunting lodge of Edward the Confessor.
 After the original building was destroyed by French soldiers, the church was rebuilt in 1218.
 In 1865, an extensive restoration plan was carried out by Giles Gilbert Scott which included the removal of a porch which had been added onto the building during the Georgian period.
 A spire was also built to replace the cupola, and three bells were added to the original five, dating from 1775.

 On Easter Day 2008, the church suffered a serious fire, but has since been restored.
 The original church of St Luke was built in 1867, but after falling into disrepair, was replaced by a newer building in the 1960s.
+The building was sold in 2023 as it was no longer needed for worship.
 The church contains a carpet which was bought in 1960 from Westminster Abbey, where it had been used during the coronation.
 A chapel at Beaumont is said to be the inspiration for the chapel in Evelyn Waugh's Brideshead Revisited.
 Waugh spent time in Windsor, whilst in the armed forces.

 Amenities

 Pubs

-Old Windsor is home to six pubs; the Bells of Ouzeley, the Fox and Castle, The Loch and The Tyne by Adam Handling, the Jolly Gardeners, the Toby Carvery, and the Union Inn; and one members club, The Old Windsor Club.
+Old Windsor is home to five pubs: the Bells of Ouzeley, the Fox and Castle, The Loch and The Tyne, the Toby Carvery, and the Union Inn; and one members club, The Old Windsor Club.
 There are also a small number of local shops and several restaurants.